The Junky's Christmas: Plot

 With his morphine tablet secreted away, Danny rents a room for two dollars.
 As he prepares to inject the morphine, he hears groaning coming from the next room.
 Distracted, he follows the sound of the groaning across the hall to find a young man suffering from kidney stones.
 Danny offers to call an ambulance, but soon realizes that the paramedics will not come as they believe the young man is faking illness to obtain opiates.
 Danny selflessly administers his morphine to the young man.
 The morphine immediately alleviates the young man's pain.
 Danny returns to his room.
 All of a sudden he begins feeling the effects of heroin; it appears that his good deed has been rewarded with "the immaculate fix".
 Danny nods off to sleep.

 Film adaptation

 In 1993, The Junky's Christmas was adapted into a short claymation film which was co-directed by Nick Donkin and Melodie McDaniel and produced by Francis Ford Coppola.
 The film was released by Koch Vision on DVD in North America on November 21, 2006.
 Burroughs' reading of the story recorded for Spare Ass Annie serves as the narration of the film, while Burroughs appears in live-action footage at the beginning and end of the film.

-The "Priest" They Called Him
+"The 'Priest' They Called Him"

-The "Priest" They Called Him is the spoken word version of The Junky's Christmas done by William S. Burroughs over a guitar track by Kurt Cobain.
+"The 'Priest' They Called Him" is a heavily revised later version of "The Junky's Christmas", published in Exterminator!
+(1970).
+A spoken word version of this story was read by Burroughs over a guitar track by Kurt Cobain.